FireFly7386/Chronicles_of_Magic/README.md

 ### Core functionality

+- [ ] Different Skin for walking in other direction
 - [ ] Multiple Levels
 - [ ] From Levels you beat you recapture a spell book or parts for you library
 - [ ] __Good sounds__